Link Building Techniques That Negatively Impact Your Search Ratings

 By Joelle Colosi · 1 minute read

-The main path to gaining links back to your site is creating and promoting great content.
+Creating and promoting great content is the main path to gaining links to your site.
 This quality initiative will help you improve search rankings and build your site traffic.
-Here's a look at the somewhat dishonest and very transparent link building methods that can hurt you:
+Here's a look at the somewhat dishonest and very transparent link-building methods that can hurt you:

-- Tiny blog posts: Sure, on some days you may have only one important sentence to tell everyone.
-But, as a rule, go for deep and useful content.
+- Tiny blog posts: Some days, you may have only one crucial sentence to tell everyone.
+But, as a rule, go for deep and valuable content.
 Google knows the difference.
 The search engines will not put you at the top of search results if you have a site filled with 200-word blog posts that only exist to place a keyword and aren't useful or helpful to the reader.
 The same goes for creating a separate one-page website just to link back.

-- Self serving comments: Don't make comments including a link to your website.
+- Self-serving comments: Don't comment, including a link to your website.
 You’ll annoy forum users and the webmaster.
 You can be reported to Google for spammy comments.
-In fact, sometimes Google puts out a blog post of their own asking for reports about comment spammers.
+Sometimes Google puts out a blog post asking for reports about comment spammers.
 Spam can also be reported to the FTC’s OnGuard Online.
 These types of comments just aren't worth it.

-- Link exchange for higher search ranking: If you link to another blog because they’re a partner or pal and they return the favor, that’s fine.
-But it won’t get you any better rankings unless the other site(s) is very influential, high traffic and/or high authority.
+- Link exchange If you link to another blog because they’re a partner or pal and they return the favor, that’s fine.
+But it won’t get you any better rankings unless the other site(s) is very influential, has high traffic, and has high authority.

 For more information, contact Colosi Marketing.

 Image via Shutterstock.com